Praqma/helmsman/docs/desired_state_specification.md

 > By default Tiller will be deployed into `kube-system` even if you don't define kube-system in the namespaces section.
 To prevent deploying Tiller into `kube-system, add kube-system in your namespaces section and set its installTiller to false.
 -**useTiller**: defines that you would like to use an existing Tiller from that namespace.
 Can't be set together with `installTiller`
 - **labels** : defines labels to be added to the namespace, doesn't remove existing labels but updates them if the label key exists with any other different value.
 You can define any key/value pairs.
 Default is empty.
+- **annotations** : defines annotations to be added to the namespace.
+It behaves the same way as the labels option.
 - **limits** : defines a [LimitRange](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/) to be configured on the namespace

 - **tillerServiceAccount**: defines what service account to use when deploying Tiller.
 If this is not set, the following options are considered: